B1349 KIA - Driver-Side Air Bag Module First Stage Short To Battery

 What is the cost to diagnose the B1349 KIA code

 Labor: 1.0The cost to diagnose the B1349 KIA code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 How much do you know about cars?